maelys-mcardle/adventure/documentation/4_entities.md

       - people.neighbour
 ```

+As you might notice, child entities actually belong to a property value of
+its parent entity.

-These entities are activated when the property's current value is that of
+These entities are then activated when the property's current value is that of
 the value specified in the `entities` field.
 For instance, when the protagonist
 is in the bedroom in the above example, there will be two entities: the
 `letter` and the `door`.